adecourcy/Computer-Vision-Assignment-2/README.md

 We leveraged our previous functions to build up our panorama.
 We used the first image given by command-line argument as the "base" image, and transformed all other images to that coordinate system.
 We did this by multiplication of subsequent homographies.
 To be clear, a homography was created between image 1 and image 2, and image 2 was transformed with this homography.
 Next, a homography was created between the untransformed image 2 and image 3.
 This homography was multiplied with the previous homography, and image 3 was transformed with the resulting matrix.
 If there were more than 3 images, the procedure was continued as described.
 At each step, newly the transformed image and all previously transformed images were combined together.

 For this part we used a sift threshold of 0.5, an inlier distance threshold of 10, and inlier ratio threshold of 0.7, and the number of trials as 100.
 Since we know the panorama images should have clear correspondences we increased the threshold to ensure we had very high-quality point matches.
-We also found that having
+We also found that having a high number of trials was very important for finding a good homography.

+As we started from the first image and moved to the last image (left to right), the last image would often be heavily skewed.
+However, the overalps in the panorama were often very good, even before we introduced an alogrithm to smooth between the edges of the images.